Lesson video

 These are then joined to create the form.

-So this bird can be made from a sphere for the head, an oval like form for the body, and a cylinder for the tail.
+So, this bird can be made from, a sphere for the head, an oval-like form for the body, and a cylinder for the tail.

-So you could score surfaces, and then add slip, and then smooth the join to create strength.
+When building in clay, you can use clay joining techniques so you could score surfaces, and then add slip and then smooth the join to create strength.

 If firing buff clay, make animals hollow to prevent damage during firing.

-True or false?
+Let's have a check for understanding, true or false?
 When building a clay model, use flat shapes like circles and squares to describe the parts.

 Pause video and decide if this is true or false.